opensource111111/tekken-8-mod-manager/README.md

         - pip install PyOpenGL
         - pip install imgui

-   1. Place the "tekken8modmanager.py" script in Steam\common\Tekken 8.
+   1. Place the "tekken8modmanager.py" script in "Steam\steamapps\common\Tekken 8".

-      Linux - Open the python terminal and type "python3"  with a space after and drag and drop the script onto the terminal and press enter.
+      Linux - Open the python terminal and type "python3" or "python"  and drag and drop the script onto the terminal and press enter.

             python3 path_to_script

-      Windows - Right click file and open with Python
+      Windows - Right click file to open the context menu and open with Python

-   Option 2: Run from excutable.
-      1. Unzip the file and you will most likely can a virus warning.
-Any virus warning you may have are false positives.
-Place the executable in Steam\steamapps\common\Tekken 8 and run.